-This should highlight how important patching your infrastructure is.
-I know it can be hard at times to find change windows for patches but let’s be honest, we all have that one server (OK maybe more than one) that has been running for 2+ years and never been patched.
-You don’t want to want to be that person to reboot the server and find out that it has stopped working.
-So I understand the hesitancy, but keeping these systems updated is the only way to stay out of the news.
+This should highlight how essential patching your infrastructure is.
+I know it can be hard at times to find change windows for patches, but let’s be honest, we all have that one server (OK, maybe more than one) that has been running for 2+ years and never been patched.
+You want to avoid being that person to reboot the server and find out that it has stopped working.
+So, I understand the hesitancy, but keeping these systems updated is the only way to stay out of the news.

-I’d suggest working with your security team and set up a bi-weekly meeting regarding patches and updates.
+I’d suggest working with your security team and setting up a bi-weekly meeting regarding patches and updates.
 For those weeks when you don’t have a meeting, send out an email with a weekly summary, so there are no air gaps.
-Taking the lead on this will show your management team you take security seriously and it will also show your leadership skills.
+Taking the lead on this will show your management team you take security seriously, and it will also show your leadership skills.

 If you can ask your management team for a small-scale test environment where you can apply patches and test scenarios before they become a real problem.
 Be proactive in how you handle this.

 Go get those systems patched.
 Do you have an established method for updates and patches?
-Do you work closely with others teams in bringing systems into compliance?
+Do you work closely with other teams in bringing systems into compliance?
 Any software you have used recently that has made this task easier for you?
-Let me know on Twitter and thanks for reading.
+Please let me know on Twitter, and thanks for reading.